-The Benefits of Post Run Stretches
+The Benefits of Post-Run Stretches

 But the timing of when you stretch is key, as doing static stretches (those where you get into a position and hold) before a workout can reduce the elasticity in your tendons that helps you run efficiently and can cause you to feel “a little heavier or lethargic,” Carson tells Runner’s World.

-Instead, “it’s better to stretch after running or activity,” says Carson.
+Instead, “it’s better to [static] stretch after running or activity,” says Carson.
 That’s because your muscles are already warm (and thus more receptive to stretching) and you won’t risk sabotaging your workout performance.

 Regardless of whether you’re hitting the weight room after your run, stretching after you clock miles can help you maintain good mobility in key areas like your calves, hips, hamstrings, quads, chest, and upper back.
 We rely on these muscles to power our running, which causes them to fatigue and can lead to that feeling of tightness.
 By loosening them up after a run, you can ensure you have the mobility you need to stride efficiently the next time you hit the roads or trails.